 - If you are using the Settings utility on Windows 10, clicking on Apps should immediately open a list of all installed applications on your PC.

-The NVIDIA Telemetry Container is a service installed alongside NVIDIA software which is basically used to keep track of some of your logs, behavior, and other similar data on your computer.
-It can be used to inform NVIDIA of bugs or to report undesired behavior.
+The NVIDIA Telemetry Container is a service installed alongside NVIDIA software which is basically used to keep track of some of your logs, behavior and other similar data on your computer.
+It can be used to inform the NVIDIA of bugs or to report undesired behavior.

-However, users have reported that disabling tasks scheduled by the service and disabling the service completely afterwards managed to fully resolve the problem they were experiencing.
+However, users have reported that disabling tasks scheduled by the service and disabling the service completely afterward managed to fully resolve the problem they were experiencing.
 Check it out!

 - Open Control Panel by locating it in the Start menu.
 You can also search for it using the Start menu’s search button.